romana/romana/containerize/README.md

 - `--nat`: Permit pods to reach other networks with NAT (Network Address Translation).
 Default: true
 - `--nat-interface`: The interface traffic will route through when NAT is required.
 Defaults to `--interface` if specified, or eth0 if unspecified
 - `--pod-to-host`: Permit communication between pods and the host they are scheduled on.
 Required for some services and healthchecks.
 Default: true
+- `--node-name`: The name used for nodes in the cluster.
+Default: hostname.
+Permitted values: hostname, fqdn
 - `--cloud`: Enable cloud integration.
 No default.
 Permitted values: none, aws

 # Developer Information